workgroupengineering/Documentation/docs/data-binding/compiledbindings.md

 ```

 ## ReflectionBinding-Markup
-If you have compiled bindings enabled in the root node (via `x:CompileBindings="True"`) and you either don't want to use complied binding at a certain position or you hit one of the [known limitations](#known-limitations), you can use the `ReflectionBinding`-markup.
+If you have compiled bindings enabled in the root node (via `x:CompileBindings="True"`) and you either don't want to use compiled binding at a certain position or you hit one of the [known limitations](#known-limitations), you can use the `ReflectionBinding`-markup.

 ```xml
 <!-- Set DataType -->